k3roropi/AWD-FEUTECH1/README.md

 # Landing Page AWD - FEUTECH

-## This is website is the landing page for the projects created this semester

 ## Table of Contents

+This is the repository of the AWD projects

 - [Activity 1](projects/Activity1)
 - [Jumping words](projects/Jumping%20words)